-Any person named in a proposal should be an employee of the University (or a person who has accepted an offer of employment).
+Any person named in the proposal should be an employee of the university (or a person who has accepted an offer of employment).
 Please note the status of each faculty included in the proposal (9 or 12-month).

 Fringe Benefits